moppr/pyLearner/README.md

 Requirements: node.js and npm

-Run 'npm install' to install the required dependancies followed by 'npm start' to start the server file under local host with the port 10000
+Run 'npm install' to install the required dependencies followed by 'npm start' to start the server file under local host with the port 10000

 Written primarily in Javascript.